ShinYwings/HDR-Map-Reconstruction-From-a-Single-LDR-Sky-Panoramic-Image-For-Outdoor-Illumination-Estimation/README.md

 # HDR Map Reconstruction From a Single LDR Sky Panoramic Image For Outdoor Illumination Estimation

 ![result1](figure/rendered.png)
-A multi-faceted approach to reconstructing HDR maps from a single LDR sky panoramic image that considers the sun and sky regions separately and accounts for various weather conditions.렌더링한다... 뭐에 사용된다.... 목적 분명하게 말하기, skydome 이미지 사용등
+A multi-faceted approach to reconstructing HDR maps from a single LDR sky panoramic image that considers the sun and sky regions separately and accounts for various weather conditions.
 (This paper is under review)
 </br></br>